-The Principal Investigator must be an untenured Assistant Professor or an untenured Associate Professor on the tenure track at a U.S. academic institution as of the deadline for the application.
-No more than ten (10) years can have passed between the year the Principal Investigator's Ph.D. was awarded and the year of the deadline for the application.
-For the present competition, those who received doctorates no earlier than 2000 are eligible.
+ELIGIBLE INVESTIGATORS: The Principal Investigator must be a full-time, permanent, non-postdoctoral national laboratory employee as of the deadline for the proposal.
+No more than ten (10) years can have passed between the year the Principal Investigator's Ph.D. was awarded and the year of the deadline for the proposal (for the present competition, those who received doctorates no earlier than 2000 are eligible).
+Each Principal Investigator may only submit one Office of Science Early Career Research Program proposal per annual competition.
+Additionally, a Principal Investigator may not participate in more than three Office of Science Early Career Research Program competitions.